-On January 23, 2023, the Joint Venture announced the spud of the Wei-1 well, approximately 200 kilometres offshore from Georgetown, Guyana.
-The Joint Venture also announces that the Government of Guyana approved an Appraisal Plan for the northern section of the Corentyne block which commenced with the Wei-1 well.
-Following completion of Wei-1 drilling operations and upon detailed analysis of the results, the Joint Venture may consider future wells per its appraisal program to evaluate possible development feasibility in the Kawa-1 discovery area and throughout the northern section of the Corentyne block.
-Any future drilling is contingent on positive results at Wei-1 and the Joint Venture has no further drilling obligations beyond the Wei-1 well.
-The appraisal programme was approved for a period of 24 months from June 29, 2022 to June 28, 2024.
+On January 23, 2023, the Joint Venture announced the Government of Guyana had approved an Appraisal Plan ("AAP") for the northern section of the Corentyne block, commencing with the Wei-1 well.
+Following the completion of Wei-1 well and thorough analysis of the results, the Joint Venture may consider future wells as part of its appraisal program to assess possible development feasibility in the Kawa-1 discovery area and the northern section of the Corentyne block.
+Any future drilling is contingent on positive results from the Wei-1 well, and the Joint Venture has no further drilling obligations beyond the Wei-1 well.
+The appraisal programme was approved for a period of 24 months from June 29, 2022 to June 28, 2024, and designated an area of approximately 993.9 km2.